anasty17/mirror-leech-telegram-bot/README.md

 # Features:

 ## By [anasty17](https://github.com/anasty17)
-- qBittorrent.
-- Select files from Torrent before downloading using qbittorrent and aria2c.
-- Leech (splitting, thumbnail for each user, setting as document or as media for each user).
-- Stop duplicates for all tasks except yt-dlp tasks.
-- Leech/Zip/Unzip G-Drive links.
-- Counting files/folders from Google Drive link.
-- View Link button, extra button to open file index link in broswer instead of direct download.
-- Status Pages for unlimited tasks.
-- Clone status.
-- Search in multiple Drive folder/TeamDrive.
-- Recursive Search (only with `root` or TeamDrive ID, folder ids will be listed with non-recursive method).
-- Multi-TD list by token.pickle if exists.
-- Extract rar, zip and 7z splits with or without password.
-- Zip file/folder with or without password.
-- Use Token.pickle if file not found with Service Account for all Gdrive functions.
-- Random Service Account at startup.
-- Mirror/Leech/Watch/Clone/Count/Del by reply.
-- YT-DLP quality buttons.
-- Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
-- Docker image support for linux `amd64, arm64/v8, arm/v7, s390x`.
-- Update bot at startup and with restart command using `UPSTREAM_REPO`.
-- Bittorrent seed until reaching specific ratio or time.
-- Rss feed and filter.
-Based on this repository [rss-chan](https://github.com/hyPnOtICDo0g/rss-chan).
-- Save leech settings including thumbnails in database.
-- Mirror/Leech/Clone multi links/files with one command.
-- Extensions Filter for the files to be uploaded/cloned.
-- Incomplete task notifier to get incomplete task messages after restart, works with database.
-- Almost all repository functions have been improved.
-- Custom Name for all links except torrents.
-For files you should add extension except yt-dlp links.
-- Many bugs have been fixed.
+In each single file there is a major change from base code, it's almost totaly different.
+Here some of features and fixes that I remember.
+### qBittorrent
+- Qbittorrent support
+- Select files from Torrent before and while downloading
+- Seed torrents to specific ratio and time
+### Aria2c
+- Select files from Torrent before and while downloading
+- Seed torrents to specific ratio and time
+- Improve aria.sh
+- Fix all download listener functions and status
+### Leech
+- Leech support
+- Splitting
+- Thumbnail for each user
+- Set upload as document or as media for each user
+- 4GB file upload with premium account
+### Google
+- Stop duplicates for all tasks except yt-dlp tasks
+- Download G-Drive links
+- Counting files/folders from Google Drive link
+- Search in multiple Drive folder/TeamDrive
+- Recursive Search (only with `root` or TeamDrive ID, folder ids will be listed with non-recursive method)
+- Use Token.pickle if file not found with Service Account, for all Gdrive functions
+- List result in html file instead of telegraph or telegram message to avoid limits by @junedkh
+- Random Service Account at startup
+### Status
+- Clone Status
+- Extract Status
+- Archive Status
+- Seed Status
+- Status Pages for unlimited tasks
+- Ability to cancel upload/clone/archive/extract/split
+- Cancel all buttons for choosing specific tasks status to cancel
+- Fix flooding issues
+- Fix overall upload and download speed
+### Yt-dlp
+- Switch from youtube-dl to yt-dlp and fix all conflicts
+- Yt-dlp quality buttons
+- Support for download live streams
+- Ability to use specific yt-dlp arg for each task
+- Fix download progress
+### Database
+- SQL Database support
+- Save leech settings including thumbnails in database
+- Save sudo and authorized users
+- Incomplete task notifier to get incomplete task messages after restart
+### Torrents Search
+- Torrent search support
+- Search on torrents with Torrent Search API
+- Search on torrents with variable plugins using qBittorrent search engine
+### Archives
+- Zip instead of tar
+- Using 7-zip tool to extract all supported files
+- Extract rar, zip and 7z within folder or splits with or without password
+- Zip file/folder with or without password
+### RSS
+- Rss feed.
+Based on this repository [rss-chan](https://github.com/hyPnOtICDo0g/rss-chan)
+- Filter added and all functions have been improved
+### Overall
+- Docker image support for linux `amd64, arm64/v8, arm/v7, s390x`
+- Update bot at startup and with restart command using `UPSTREAM_REPO`
+- Mirror/Leech/Watch/Clone/Count/Del by reply
+- Mirror/Leech/Clone multi links/files with one command
+- Custom name for all links except torrents.
+For files you should add extension except yt-dlp links
+- Extensions Filter for the files to be uploaded/cloned
+- View Link button.
+Extra button to open index link in broswer instead of direct download for file
+- Almost all repository functions have been improved and many other details can't mention all of them
+- Many bugs have been fixed

 ## From Base and other Repositories
-- Mirror direct download links, Torrent, and Telegram files to Google Drive
+- Mirror direct download links, Torrent, Mega.nz and Telegram files to Google Drive
-- Mirror Mega.nz links to Google Drive
-- Copy files from someone's Drive to your Drive (Using Autorclone)
+- Copy files from someone's Drive to your Drive
 - Download/Upload progress, Speeds and ETAs
-- Mirror all yt-dlp supported links
+- Mirror all youtube-dl supported links
 - Docker support
 - Uploading to Team Drive
 - Index Link support